Negative capability: Roberto Mangabeira Unger, 2004

-This thesis of negative capability is a key component in Unger's theory of false necessity and formative context.
-The theory of false necessity claims that our social worlds are the artifact of our own human endeavors.
-There is no pre-set institutional arrangement that our societies adhere to, and there is no necessary historical mold of development that they will follow.
-Rather we are free to choose and develop the forms and the paths that our societies will take through a process of conflicts and resolutions.
-However, there are groups of institutional arrangements that work together to bring out certain institutional forms, liberal democracy, for example.
-These forms are the basis of a social structure, and which Unger calls formative contexts.
-In order to explain how we move from one formative context to another without the conventional social theory constraints of historical necessity (e.g. feudalism to capitalism), and to do so while remaining true to the key insight of individual human empowerment and anti-necessitarian social thought, Unger recognized that there are an infinite number of ways of resisting social and institutional constraints, which can lead to an infinite number of outcomes.
-This variety of forms of resistance and empowerment (i.e. negative capability) make change possible.
+Negative capability is a key component in Unger's theory of false necessity and formative context.
+The theory of false necessity claims that social worlds are the artifact of human endeavors.
+In order to explain how people move from one formative context to another without the conventional social theory constraints of historical necessity (e.g. feudalism to capitalism), and to do so while remaining true to the key insight of individual human empowerment and anti-necessitarian social thought, Unger recognized an infinite number of ways of resisting social and institutional constraints, which could lead to an infinite number of outcomes.
+This variety of forms of resistance and empowerment (i.e. negative capability) would make change possible.

-This thesis of negative capability addresses the problem of agency in relation to structure.
-It recognizes the constraints of structure and its molding influence upon the individual, but at the same time finds the individual able to resist, deny, and transcend their context.
-Unlike other theories of structure and agency, negative capability does not reduce the individual to a simple actor possessing only the dual capacity of compliance or rebellion, but rather sees him as able to partake in a variety of activities of self empowerment.
+According to Unger negative capability addresses the problem of agency in relation to structure and unlike other theories of structure and agency, negative capability would not reduce the individual to a simple actor possessing only the dual capacity of compliance or rebellion.

-Bion
+Wilfred Bion

 The twentieth-century British psychoanalyst Wilfred Bion elaborated on Keats's term to illustrate an attitude of openness of mind which he considered of central importance, not only in the psychoanalytic session, but in life itself.
 For Bion, negative capability was the ability to tolerate the pain and confusion of not knowing, rather than imposing ready-made or omnipotent certainties upon an ambiguous situation or emotional challenge.
 His idea has been taken up more widely in the British Independent School, as well as elsewhere in psychoanalysis and psychotherapy.